- What causes infertility in females?

 - What are the causes of infertility in man and woman?

 - What is reason of infertility?

 - How can I boost my fertility?

-- What is female sperm called?
+- What color is healthy sperm?

 What causes infertility in females?

 Most cases of female infertility are caused by problems with ovulation.
 Without ovulation, there are no eggs to be fertilized.
 Less common causes of fertility problems in women include: Blocked fallopian tubes due to pelvic inflammatory disease, endometriosis, or surgery for an ectopic pregnancy.

 What are the causes of infertility in man and woman?